johnlaine1/udacity-fsnd-book-catalog/README.md

 ## Configuring the Application
 1. In the config.py file, you will find 'host' and 'port' settings, you may have to change these depending on your setup.
 2. In order to setup the Oauth2 authentication, you will need to create a developer acccount at [Facebook](https://developers.facebook.com/) or [Google](https://console.developers.google.com) or both.
 3. You will find example configuration files for Facebook and Google Oauth2 in the oauth_credentials folder.
+After updating the files with your information, remove the .example from the filename.

 ## Running the Application
 1. Make sure that you have [Python](https://www.python.org/downloads/) installed.
 2. You will also need to install a few modules with `pip install sqlalchemy flask oauth2client requests`
 2. Clone the project to your local machine: `https://github.com/johnlaine1/udacity-fsnd-catalog.git`.
 3. cd into the project `cd udacity-fsnd-catalog`.
 4. Enter `python db_setup.py` to create the database, this will add a file called catalog.db to your system.